Caring and Sharing Together

 $10000

-• Name, Logo & link on WCSCC Charities website
+• Logo placement on WCSCC Charities website and Sugarloaf News Emails-name, logo & link

-• Sponsor Highlight in Sugarloaf Living Magazine--Half Page in 2 issues
+• Sponsor Highlight in Sugarloaf Living Magazine-whole page in 4 issues

 • Tickets to Charity Week Gala (2)